andikrueger/AzureCP/Troubleshoot-AzureCP.md

 ### Check SharePoint logs

-AzureCP records all its activity in the SharePoint logs, including performance, queries and number of results returned per Azure AD tenant.
-They can be retrieved by filtering on Product/Area "AzureCP":
+AzureCP records all its activity in the SharePoint logs, including performance, queries and results returned by Azure AD.
+They can be displayed by filtering on Product/Area "AzureCP", for example:

 ```powershell
 Merge-SPLogFile -Path "C:\Temp\AzureCP_logging.log" -Overwrite -Area "AzureCP" -StartTime (Get-Date).AddDays(-1)